thiagocrux/jstack-jwt-auth/README.md

 pnpm install
 ```

 4. Create a `.env` file on the project's root and set the environment variables updating the `user`, `password` and the `database_name`.
 It may be necessary to update the hostname (localhost) and database port (5432) if your Postgres installation is configured differently.
+It is also necessary to set the `JWT_SECRET` with a JWT secret so the authentication works correctly.

 ```
 # Environment variables declared in this file are automatically made available to Prisma.